-Italy regards international criminal organisations, jihadists, Iran, and North Korea as the most threatening actors it faces.
+Italy regards international criminal organisations, jihadists, and North Korea as the most threatening actors it faces.
 This perception has persisted since 2008, and is likely to continue to do so until at least 2028.
+In the case of Iran, the Italian political elite is in favour of maintaining strong relations with Tehran and therefore fears the effects of the US withdrawal from the Iran nuclear deal on stability in the Middle East.
 Unlike most other EU member states, Italy does not see Russia as a major threat.
 Rome believes that there is a moderate risk of Russian interference in Italy through cyber attacks, disruptions in the energy supply, and information warfare, but little threat from Moscow in other areas.
 Italian political parties take roughly the same line on Russia, albeit while adopting different tones.
-Lega staunchly supports a close relationship with Russia, while the Five Star Movement has called for cooperation with the country as "a fundamental strategic partner" - citing the economic benefits of this and Moscow's influence in Middle East and north Africa.
+The League staunchly supports a close relationship with Russia, while the Five Star Movement has called for cooperation with the country as "a fundamental strategic partner" citing the economic benefits of this and Moscow's influence in Middle East and north Africa.

 Italy's key European security partners are France, Germany, and Spain.
 However, there has been persistent friction between Paris and Rome since France participated in the 2011 military intervention in Libya, exacerbated by Italy's perceived lack of support for French military operations in Mali.
 Nonetheless, Italy and France signed the Quirinal Treaty in January 2018, aiming to improve their relationship.
 Most Italian political parties view the United States as an essential security partner: there is a US troop presence in Italy, and Rome regards the US nuclear security guarantee - along with US-Italy high-level political coordination, and technological, intelligence, and military cooperation - as crucial to national security.
-However, before entering government, the Five Star Movement was highly critical of the US and called for NATO reform.
+Before entering government, both the League and the Five Star Movement called for NATO reform.
+Since then, however, Prime Minister Giuseppe Conte has reaffirmed in parliament Italy's commitment to NATO and its principles.